UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 ## Fast and recommended way to install Ricgraph as a server
 To follow this procedure, you need to be able to change to user *root*.
-This text applies to a new install of Ricgraph.
+This text applies to a new installation of Ricgraph.
 For an update, see below.

 1. [Check the requirements](ricgraph_install_configure.md#requirements-for-ricgraph).
 1. Login as user *root*.